Andy Houston: Cup Series

 2000 marked Houston's first start in the Winston Cup Series as he competed in five races to prepare for his 2001 rookie campaign with PPI Motorsports.
 Out of the five races his best finish would come at Lowe's Motor Speedway, a 26th.
-Houston began the year 2001 well with a ninth-place qualifying effort at the Daytona 500 in the No. 96 McDonald's-sponsored Ford.
-It would be one of the highlights of the year, as Houston ended the year with no top 10's and a best finish of 17th at Martinsville; Houston only managed to qualify for 17 races and his team folded after McDonald's pulled its sponsorship late in the season.
+Houston began the year 2001 well with a ninth place qualifying effort at the Daytona 500 in the No. 96 McDonald's Ford.
+It would be one of the highlights of the year, as Houston ended the year with no top-tens and a best finish of seventeenth at Martinsville; Houston only managed to qualify for seventeen races and his team folded after McDonald's pulled its sponsorship late in the season.
 He has not returned to the Cup Series since.

 Busch Series

 Houston made his Busch Series debut in 1996 driving the No. 0 Suburban Propane Ford at Indianapolis Raceway Park.
 He would start the race in the 21st position and finish in the 24th position, five laps down.
 He returned to the series in 1998 to make another start this time at Hickory Motor Speedway in the No. 50 Dr Pepper Ford.
-He would start the race in 7th and finish in the 20th position.
+He would start the race in seventh and finish twentieth.
 In 2000, Houston made one start for Team SABCO and brought the No. 82 Channellock Chevrolet home in the 36th position at the Milwaukee Mile.
-For the 2002 season, Houston was supposed to run the whole season with the Herzog-Jackson Motorsports team, but was replaced by Todd Bodine after 3 races.
-His best finish with the team was a 9th at Daytona.
+For the 2002 season, Houston was supposed to run the whole season with the Herzog-Jackson Motorsports team, but was released and replaced by Todd Bodine after Las Vegas Due to "performance issues".
+His best finish with the team was a ninth at Daytona.